 But don't put that subroutine declaration after the invocation, or the compiler won't know what the attempted invocation of division is all about.
-The compiler has to see the definition before the invocation in order to use the subroutine call as if it were a built-in.
+The compiler has to see the definition before the invocation in order to use the subroutine call as if it were a builtin.

 That's not the catch, though.
-The catch is this: if the subroutine has the same name as a Perl built-in, you must use the ampersand to call it.
-With an ampersand, you're sure to call the subroutine; without it, you can get the subroutine only if there's no built-in with the same name:
+The catch is this: if the subroutine has the same name as a Perl builtin, you must use the ampersand to call it.
+With an ampersand, you're sure to call the subroutine; without it, you can get the subroutine only if there's no builtin with the same name:

 '''

 sub chomp {

-print "Munch, munch!\n";
+print "Munch, munch!";

+}

 &chomp; # That ampersand is not optional!

 '''

-Without the ampersand, we'd be calling the built-in chomp, even though we've defined the subroutine &chomp.
-So, the real rule to use is this one: until you know the names of all of Perl's built-in functions, always use the ampersand on function calls.
+Without the ampersand, we'd be calling the builtin chomp, even though we've defined the subroutine &chomp.
+So, the real rule to use is this one: until you know the names of all of Perl's builtin functions, always use the ampersand on function calls.
 That means that you will use it for your first hundred programs or so.
-But when you see someone else has omitted the ampersand in his own code, it's not necessarily a mistake; perhaps he simply knows that Perl has no built-in with that name.
-When programmers plan to call their subroutines as if they were calling Perl's built-ins, usually when writing modules, they often use prototypes to tell Perl about the parameters to expect.
+But when you see someone else has omitted the ampersand in their own code, it's not necessarily a mistake; perhaps they simply know that Perl has no builtin with that name.
+120

+When programmers plan to call their subroutines as if they were calling Perl's builtins, often when writing modules, they often use prototypes to tell Perl about the parameters to expect.
 Making modules is an advanced topic, though; when you're ready for that, see Perl's documentation (in particular, the perlmod and perlsub documents) for more information about subroutine prototypes and making modules.

-^{} In this case, the function is the subroutine &shuffle.
-But it may be a built-in function, as you'll see in a moment.
+119 In this case, the function is the subroutine &shuffle.
+But it may be a built-in function, as we'll see in a moment.